 - Teach your child correct hand washing techniques.

 - Talk to your child about washing their hands frequently.
 See the CDC hand washing video here.

 The most important communication at this time, is preventative information from the CDC.
 CDC always recommends everyday preventive actions to help prevent the spread of respiratory diseases, including the flu.

 - Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after blowing your nose, coughing, or sneezing.
 If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Always wash hands with soap and water if hands are visibly dirty.

-- Avoid close contact (within 6 feet) with people who are sick.
+- Avoid close contact (within 6 feet) with people.